Black-necked Stilt, Himantopus mexicanus

 Black-necked Stilt, Himantopus mexicanus mexicanus.
 Photograph taken in the coastal area of Yavaros, Sonora, January 2019.
 Photograph and identification courtesy of David F Smith, Alamos, Sonora.

-The Black-necked Stilt, Himantopus mexicanus mexicanus, is a shore bird and one of three subspecies of Black-necked Stilt, and the only subspecies found in Mexico.
+The Black-necked Stilt, Himantopus mexicanus, is a shorebird and one of three subspecies of Black-necked Stilt, and the only subspecies found in Mexico.
 They are a member of the Recurirostridae Family of Stilts and Avocets, which has nine members placed in three genera, and one of four global species of the Himantopus Genus.
-They are known in Mexico as cigüeñuela cuellinegra.
+This species is distinct, a study in contrasts.
+Identification is easy, with its shiny black wings and back opposing its bright white breast.
+They are known in Mexico as Cigüeñuela Cuellinegra.

-The Black-necked Stilt is mid-sized to large in stature.
+The Black-necked Stilt is mid-sized to large in stature, ranging from 35 cm (14 inches) to 39 cm (15 inches) long, and weighing 136 g (4.8 oz) to 220 g (7.8 oz).
 The sexes have similar plumage and are difficult to differentiate in the field.
-They have contrasting shiny black heads, backs and wings and a white breast, a spot above the eye and a pale gray tail.
-Their bill is long and straight or very slightly recurved, their iris is red, and they have long bright red legs, and their feet lack a hallux.
+They have contrasting shiny black heads, backs and wings a white breast, a spot above the eye, and a pale gray tail.
+Their bill is long and straight or very slightly recurved, their iris is red, and they have long bright red or pinkish legs, and their feet lack a hallux.
+A hallux is a big toe.

-The Black-necked Stilts are found wading in shallow wetlands, flooded fields, lake margins, rivers, swamps and coastal salt marshes at elevations up to 4,200 m (13,800 feet).
-They require access to freshwater for breeding.
+The Black-necked Stilts are found wading in shallow wetlands, flooded fields, lake margins, rivers, swamps, and coastal salt marshes at elevations up to 4,200 m (13,800 feet).
+They require access to fresh water for breeding.
 Their diet consists of brine shrimp and terrestrial in saltwater environments and of crayfish, small fish, a wide selection of insects, and snails in freshwater environments.
-They are known for their aggressive behavior towards intruders that including incessantly yapping, diving at predators, and feigning mortal injuries.
+They are known for their aggressive behavior towards intruders including incessantly yapping, diving at predators, and feigning mortal injuries.

-In Mexico the mexicanus subspecies is found throughout the country with populations found in both the northern sections and the southern sections of the country being short distance to be a mid-distance winter migrants.
-The ones found in the central portions are year-round residents and non-migratory.
+In Mexico, the mexicanus subspecies is found throughout the country.
+Populations are found in both the northern and southern sections of the country.
+Black-necked stilts are both resident and migratory birds.
+Populations found in the central portions are year-round residents and non-migratory.
 They breed along the Gulf Coast from Tamaulipas and eastern Nuevo León south to Tabasco, in a narrow coastal band around the Yucatán Peninsula, and in the interior from central Chihuahua, south to the Isthmus of Tehuantepec.
-During the winter months they can be found in Baja California, Baja California Sur and along the Pacific Coast from Sonora to Guatemala.
+During the winter months, they can be found in Baja California, Baja California Sur, and along the Pacific Coast from Sonora to Guatemala.

 From a conservation perspective the Black-necked Stilt is currently considered to be of Least Concern with stable, widely distributed populations.
 Their long-term survival is dependent upon the retention of their wetland breeding territories and reduced amounts of pesticides and selenium within their aquatic environments.